steveschmitt/phaser3demo/README.md

 | `npm run build` | Builds code bundle with production settings (minification, no source maps, etc..) |

 ## Writing Code

-You'll need a code editor or IDE with TypeScript and Github support.
-We recommend you install [VSCode](https://code.visualstudio.com/).
-During installation, check the boxes that say "Open with Code".
-That will make it easier to start VSCode in the project directory.  _(You can use a different IDE or code editor (Sublime, Atom, etc.) if you know what you're doing, but we'll be assuming VSCode.)_

 After starting the development server with `npm run watch`, you can edit any files in the `src` folder and Rollup will automatically recompile and reload your server (available at `http://localhost:10001`